d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

       :numref:`sec_resnet`.
 1. What is the minimum image size for GoogLeNet to work?
 1. Compare the model parameter sizes of AlexNet, VGG, and NiN with GoogLeNet.
 How do the latter two network architectures significantly reduce the model parameter size?
-1. Why do we need a long range convolution initially?
+1. Why do we need a large size convolutional filter initially?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/81)